 Many of the scores that form part of the Library collection are not available elsewhere via the internet.
-European-American University hopes that it will be in a position to offer these scores a long-term and stable home.
+The Library hopes that it will be in a position to offer these scores a long-term and stable home.

 The Library is aware that a minority of scores are imperfect in various aspects for reasons beyond our control.
 You may find that problems such as missing pages or illegible staves occur infrequently.
 We are not normally able to correct these problems, and all scores are provided on an “as is” basis on the principle that, with such rare material, it is preferable to have an imperfect score available rather than none at all.
 It goes without saying that any contribution of replacement digitized scores that overcome these problems will be welcomed.

 In general, the Library welcomes additional contributions of digitized scores provided both the work and the edition represented are clearly and unambiguously in the public domain.
 It is happy to acknowledge the donor when this is desired.
-To discuss donating a score, please click here to contact the University.
+To discuss donating a score, please click here to contact us.